About the study

 PANORAMIC is a clinical study open to those who meet the eligibility criteria described below.
 The trial can be carried out remotely.
 This means you can participate from home, with all packs posted directly to you from our trial team.
 Questionnaires and diaries can be filled out online or if needed via phone call with one of our team.

-Please see below to find out more about the study, if your GP practice is participating, and how you can be involved and help in the search for effective treatments for COVID-19.
+Please see below to find out more about the study and how you can be involved and help in the search for effective treatments for COVID-19.

 Why are we doing this research?